-We’re interested in hearing your news, ranging from upcoming publications and presentations to grants, discoveries and trends.
-Please contact the appropriate public information representative as early as possible to pitch potential stories to us; this would include alerting us as soon as a paper has been accepted by a journal, in order to allow time for a UCSF news release to be drafted.
-With only rare exceptions, news releases will only be written if they can be issued under embargo, at least three days in advance of publication, in order to encourage media coverage.
-As your public relations partners, we provide counsel on communications strategy to determine the most effective approaches to media, including how best to get the word out, which stories are likely to attract media attention, how to prepare for interviews and how your information may fit into UCSF’s broader goals.
+We’re interested in hearing about newsworthy developments in your work, including upcoming publications, trends in discoveries and examples of innovative patient care.
+Please contact the appropriate public information representative as early as possible to advise us of potential stories; this would include alerting us as soon as a paper has been accepted by a journal, as we are always working to cover numerous papers at one time.
+With rare exceptions, news releases will only be pursued if they can be researched, drafted, reviewed, and issued under embargo at least three days in advance of publication.
+This allows media time to conduct interviews and write their stories, thus encouraging coverage of your news.
+As your public relations partners, we provide counsel on communications strategy to determine the most effective approaches to media, including which stories are most likely to attract media attention, how best to communicate your news, and how to prepare for interviews.

-UCSF Public Affairs is responsible for coordinating all media calls related to University programs and patient services.
-Please call us if you are contacted directly by a reporter at 415-502-NEWS (6397).
+UCSF Public Affairs is responsible for coordinating all media calls related to the university, including UCSF Health.
+We also are available to help you prepare for an interview.
+Please reach out to us if you are contacted directly by a reporter at (415) 502-NEWS or [email protected].

-Photo and video shoots at UCSF sites must be coordinated through UCSF Public Affairs, which handles the extensive clearances and consent forms required under patient privacy laws and other restrictions.
-This process can be time consuming, so please contact Public Affairs at 415-502-NEWS (6397) as soon as discussions begin.
+Photo and video shoots at UCSF sites must be coordinated through UCSF Public Affairs, which handles the consent forms required under patient privacy laws and other restrictions, as well as staffs the shoots.
+This process can be time consuming, so please contact the Public Affairs team member who covers your area as soon as discussions begin.